Joaquín Benoit: Texas Rangers

 Signing with the Rangers at the age of 18, Benoit was with the Rangers' organization until 2009.
 Except rehab assignments after stints on the disabled list, he was with the Major League club full-time since midway through the 2003 season.
 Benoit's seven years with the Texas Rangers made him the second-longest tenured member of the team after Michael Young.

 Originally a starter, Benoit was moved to the bullpen part-time in the 2003 season.
 Since then, he had served in various relief roles, making spot starts as necessary.

 Benoit holds the Major League record for having recorded the longest save, seven innings, since it became an official statistic in 1969.
 He relieved Todd Van Poppel at the start of the third inning against the Baltimore Orioles on September 3, 2002, and nearly completed a combined no-hitter, as Baltimore's only hit in the game came leading off the ninth inning.
 The official scorer credited the win to Van Poppel and not Benoit, a decision that was also supported by Texas manager Jerry Narron.

 In 2006, Benoit ranked in the top-10 American League relievers in strikeouts, innings pitched, and percentage of inherited runners who scored.

-On January 27, 2009, Benoit underwent surgery to fix a torn rotator cuff, and missed the 2009 season.
+On January 27, 2009, Benoit underwent surgery to fix a torn rotator cuff and missed the 2009 season.
+He became a free agent following the season.

 Tampa Bay Rays

-Benoit was signed to a minor league contract with an invitation to spring training by the Tampa Bay Rays for the 2010 season.
-He was called up to the Rays and debuted with the team April 29, 2010.
+On March 4, 2010, Benoit signed a minor league contract with an invitation to spring training with the Tampa Bay Rays.
+He was called up to the Rays and debuted with the team April 29.
 He put together an incredible campaign and established himself as one of the game's premier setup men.
-Benoit finished with a 1.34 ERA and 0.68 WHIP, allowing just 30 hits, 11 walks and nine earned runs in 60 1/3 innings while fanning 75 batters.
+Benoit finished with a 1.34 ERA and 0.68 WHIP, allowing just 30 hits, 11 walks, and nine earned runs in 60 1/3 innings while fanning 75 batters.
 His strong season resulted in his winning the Tony Conigliaro Award.
+He became a free agent following the season.